MrBroccoliJP/MatrixChrono/README.md

 ### Configuration

+	-   Create a Secrets.h with your own API for weatherapi.com: "String APIKEY = XXXX"

 	-   Connect to the WiFi portal for initial setup.

 	-   Access the web interface to customize settings.

-	-   View real-time temperature graphs and weather data.
+	-   Acess webpage on the IP of the MatrixClock to check real-time temperature graphs and weather data

 ------